Skip to main content

 Catherine shares what makes the role rewarding for her

-If you’re looking for an area manager role, please take a look at our available roles.
+If you’re looking for an area manager role within adult social care, please take a look at our available positions at Lifeways.
 We have many exciting opportunities across the country.
-You might also like to read our blog to find out more about what a career in supported living is like.

-If you have any questions about becoming an area manager in one of our many Lifeways locations, please feel free to get in touch.
+If you have any questions about becoming an Area Manager in social care at one of our many Lifeways locations, please feel free to get in touch.

 Developing our future leaders